dejanbatanjac/dejanbatanjac.github.io/_posts/2019-05-27-normalization.md

 ---
 published: true
 ---
 As you may assume in PyTorch images we use should be prepared for learning.
-This is the image normalization process at the very essence.
-There are of course the other things we can do but our focus is on normalization.
+This part is called image normalization.

-In case we used PIL `Image` class and converted from PIL Image to PyTorch Tensor.
+In case we use PIL Image class to convert the image to PyTorch Tensor we will need:

     from PIL import Image
     from torchvision.transforms import ToTensor

-Our Tensor images will look like this:
+Our Tensor images will look like this after the conversion:

     tensor([[[0.1725, 0.2353, 0.2941,  ..., 1.0000, 1.0000, 0.9843],
              [0.1804, 0.2314, 0.2824,  ..., 1.0000, 1.0000, 0.9843],